tpkreepur/ANCDocs/docs/Network/Device_Management/ANSIBLE.md

 ### Best Practices
 ---

+### Basic Inventory

+First, group your inventory logically.
+Best practice is to group servers and network devices by their What (application, stack or microservice), Where (datacenter or region), and When (development stage):

+- What: db, web, leaf, spine
+- Where: east, west, floor_19, building_A
+- When: dev, test, staging, prod

+#### Directory Structure
 Below you will find a sample directory layout for Ansible.
 Please adhere to the best practices unless you have shown adequate reasoning.

 ```bash